|Partner Website:||Click to visit|

 |Advisor:||http://www.uky.edu/international/the_team||UK Travel Medical Insurance:||Provided by program partner|

-- PRIOR to participating in this program, students must complete an Academic Approval Form (AAF) for all courses above with a UK equivalency.
-The AAF indicates how the courses will be used, or course equivalency, once they are transferred back to UK.
-Instructions on how to complete the AAF are included in the application materials.
+- PRIOR to participating on this program, students must complete an Academic Approval Form (AAF).
+The AAF indicates how the course will be used, or course equivalency, once they are transferred back to UK.
+Instructions on how to complete the AAF are included in application materials.

-- Upon completion of the term abroad, the transcript should be sent to the Education Abroad at UK office.
-Once received, the Education Abroad staff will coordinate the transfer of credits to UK.
+- Upon completion of the term abroad, the transcript should be sent to the UK Education Abroad office.
+Once received, education abroad staff will facilitate the transfer of credits to UK.

-- All students will be enrolled in ISP 599: Study Abroad (1 credit hour) during their term abroad.
+- All students will be enrolled in ISP 599: Study Abroad (1 credit hour) at UK during their term abroad.

 Scholarships & Financial Aid

-- Many financial aid packages (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
-Students who qualify for financial aid should consult with their UK Financial Aid counselor as soon as possible to apply for funding.
+- Usually, financial aid (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
+Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.

-- The Education Abroad at UK Scholarship - The campus-wide Selection Committee awards need-based scholarships to UK students in the amounts of $750, $1,000 and $1,500.
-The deadline application material is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.
+- UK Education Abroad Scholarship - a campus wide selection committee awards scholarships to UK students in amounts of $750, $1,000 & $1,500.
+The deadline to apply is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.

 Passport & Visa Requirements

-- Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The Wildcat Passport Acceptance Facility, in the UK Student Center, accepts U.S. Passport applications.
-For more information about U.S. Passport applications please visit the U.S. Department of State website.
+Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The Wildcat Passport Acceptance Facility accepts U.S. passport applications.
+For more information about U.S. passport applications, please visit the U.S. Department of State website.

-- Participants wishing to travel before or after the official program dates are strongly encouraged to purchase additional coverage for the extended dates via Education Abroad at UK.
-Please see the Education Abroad Health & Safety webpage for more information.
-There is an option to purchase the extended coverage in the application.
+All participants of this program will be enrolled in Travel Medical Insurance for the duration of the program.
+Participants wishing to travel before or after the official program dates are strongly encouraged to purchase additional coverage for the extended travel dates.
+Please see the UK Education Abroad Health & Safety website for more information.

 For More Information

 EA Peer Ambassadors, Education Abroad Resource Center, 315 Bradley Hall - Walk ins are welcome Monday-Friday 9am - 5pm

 EA Advisors assist students according to academic major.
-To find your EA Advisor, visit the EA Contact website.
+To find your EA Advisor visit EA Contact Us